sjm446/nextflow-tutorial/README.md

 # Enabling reproducible data analysis with Nextflow and containers

-Project repository for the shared FAANG workshop taking place on the 26th of February 2020  in the Wellcome Genome Campus, Hinxton, Cambridge, UK.
+Project repository for Nextflow introductory workshops.

 ## Table of Contents